|Alumni Hall of Fame

 Considered Americas greatest early entomologist, Asa Fitch studied both natural history and medicine, but eventually gave up the practice of medicine to devote his full attention to his interests in agriculture and insects.
 He made early studies of various grain insects and began to publish his findings in agricultural journals.

-He was employed to collect and name the insects of New York state in 1838 and was appointed the states first entomologist in 1845.
+He was employed to collect and name the insects of New York state in 1838 and was appointed the state’s first entomologist in 1854.
 In this position Fitch helped define the role for the scientist in solving public problems, such as crop damage caused by insects.

 His annual reports became standard reading for entomologists and agriculturists and he corresponded with scientific leaders throughout the United States and Europe.
 Many of his notebooks are now the property of the Smithsonian Institution.